 - The City of Kingston Homelessness Prevention Fund provides eligible individuals and families grants (non-repayable) to help them stay housed or secure housing and can be considered for utility arrears.

 - Answer four simple questions to save energy with Kilowatt Way.

 - Sign up to receive Utilities Kingston Powerful Insights reports.
-Get suggestions, tailored to your household, for actions you can take to save energy, water and money.
+Get suggestions, tailored to your household, for actions you can take to save energy, water

 Related articles from local media:

 - Powering energy efficiency with Kingston & Frontenac Housing Corporation social housing (thewhig.com, March 7, 2016)